Become Pain Free Now

 • The extent of the tear; and

-Depending on your specific case and your level of dedication to your care, physical therapy for hip labral tear may provide significant improvement in 6-8 weeks.
+Depending on your specific case and your level of dedication to your care, physical therapy for hip labral tears may provide significant improvement in 6–8 weeks.

 Physical Therapy Exercises for Hip Labral Tear